josemvas/clinterface/README.rst

 BulletIn: Interactive Python prompts made simple
 ################################################

-BulletIn is a simplified fork of `bullet <https://github.com/Mckinsey666/bullet>`_.
-Only two dialog types are implemented at the moment.
+BulletIn is a stripped down fork of `bullet <https://github.com/Mckinsey666/bullet>`_ with interactive dialog types to choose single and multiple elements from a list.

 Quick start
 ***********